Where to Skate: Skateparks

 Van Brunt St. and Hamilton Ave., Red Hook

-Plans were announced late September 2017 to replace some or all of this playground with a skatepark.
-The design was completed by early 2019, but as of summer 2021, procurement was still in process and there was no indication of when construction would begin.
+Plans were announced late September 2017 to replace some or all of this playground (located across Van Brunt from the Tesla dealership) with a skatepark.
+The design was completed by early 2019, but construction didn't begin until 2023, and it finally opened at the start of 2024.

 Millennium Skatepark at Owl's Head